Perspective | She has devoted her life to helping Haiti. She doesn’t plan to stop now.

 Haitians had been the only enslaved Black people in history to successfully revolt against their White owners, in 1791.
 And they were the first to establish an independent Black nation outside of Africa.

 But a long history of foreign intervention and an entrenched caste system have proved difficult to dismantle.
-As a result, the principles of universal equality and freedom on which the French, American and Haitian revolutions had been fought, were never realized.
+As a result, the principles of universal equality and freedom on which the French, American and Haitian revolutions had been fought were never realized.

 Fisher believed that she could use education to point the nation toward economic and spiritual health.
 One child at a time if need be.